EuroAssembler Index Manual Download Source Macros

 ref %IF '%Arg[1]' === '[' ; Argument is a relocatable memory variable, e.g. [Symbol+RSI].

-LEA %RAX,%Arg ; Use relative addressing frame for relocatable %Arg.
+LEA RAX,%Arg ; Use relative addressing frame for relocatable %Arg.

 PUSHQ [RAX] ; Dereference and push the argument value.